 Network selection

-This page describes how Android selects between concurrently available networks.
-This network selection mechanism affects how Android fulfills app and system network requests, and influences how the default network for an app is chosen.
+This page describes how Android selects among concurrently available networks.
+This network selection mechanism affects how Android fulfills app and system network requests and influences how Android chooses the default network for an app.

 Network selection behavior

-This section describes the network selection behavior for devices running Android 12 or higher and for devices running Android 11 and lower.
+This section describes network selection behavior for devices running Android 12 or higher and for devices running Android 11 (API level 30) and lower.

 Android 12

-For devices running Android 12 or higher, Android uses the NetworkScore class to select between available networks.
-This class contains a number of flags required to make policy decisions.
-Each flag semantically represents an attribute of a network that's important for network selection.
+For devices running Android 12 or higher, Android uses the NetworkScore class to select among available networks.
+This class contains flags that make policy decisions.
+Each flag represents a network attribute that is important for network selection.

-A network agent (NetworkAgent) uses the POLICY_TRANSPORT_PRIMARY flag to specify that the network is preferred when multiple networks of the same transport are present.
-A typical example of this is a dual-SIM device with a switch in Settings to let the user choose which of the SIM cards to use by default.
+A network agent (NetworkAgent) uses the POLICY_TRANSPORT_PRIMARY flag to specify that Android prefers the network if multiple networks of the same transport are present.
+For example, a dual-SIM device has a switch in Settings that lets you choose which SIM card to use by default.
 Within a given transport, Android prefers a network with the POLICY_TRANSPORT_PRIMARY flag over a network without the flag.

-A network agent uses the POLICY_EXITING flag to identify a network that is expected to disconnect soon.
-A typical example of this is when a Wi-Fi network quality degrades as a user walks out of range of the network.
-Android avoids using a network with this flag if another network without this flag is available.
-Each individual network agent can determine when a network degrades enough to be considered exiting.
+A network agent uses the POLICY_EXITING flag to identify a network that is expected to disconnect.
+For example, Wi-Fi network quality degrades if a user walks out of range of the network.
+Android avoids using a network with this flag if another network without it's available.
+Each network agent can determine when a network degrades enough to be considered exiting.

-The NetworkScore class also allows a network agent to declare that a network be kept up using the KEEP_CONNECTED_FOR_HANDOVER flag and the NetworkScore.Builder.setKeepConnectedReason method.
-This KEEP_CONNECTED_FOR_HANDOVER flag is useful for prospective networks allowing a network agent to bring up a network on a secondary Wi-Fi STA without making it the primary network until the network's performance is evaluated.
-If a network agent doesn't declare this flag, prospective networks are torn down for not servicing any request before the agent has a chance to evaluate a network's performance.
+The NetworkScore class also lets a network agent declare that Android keeps a network connected using the KEEP_CONNECTED_FOR_HANDOVER flag and the NetworkScore.Builder.setKeepConnectedReason method.
+This KEEP_CONNECTED_FOR_HANDOVER flag helps prospective networks.
+This flag lets a network agent bring up a network on a secondary Wi-Fi STA without making it the primary network until Android evaluates the network's performance.
+If a network agent doesn't declare this flag, Android tears down prospective networks for not servicing any request before the agent evaluates a network's performance.

-If two networks can serve a given request and are equivalent from a policy point of view, the selection prefers the network that is currently serving the request.
-If no network is serving the request, it chooses one of the two, after which this network continues to be preferred until policy flags change.
+If two networks can serve a given request and have equivalent policy, Android prefers the network that is serving the request.
+If no network is serving the request, Android chooses one of the two.
+This network continues to be preferred until policy flags change.

-The implementation for the network selection feature is in the Connectivity module in AOSP.
-The policy logic for network selection is found in the NetworkRanker class and its helper classes.
-This means that device manufacturers can't directly customize the network selection code but instead must use the flags in NetworkScore to convey required information about networks.
+The network selection feature is implemented in the Connectivity module in the Android Open Source Project (AOSP).
+The policy logic for network selection is in the NetworkRanker class and its helper classes.
+This means device manufacturers can't directly customize the network selection code.
+Instead, they must use the flags in NetworkScore to convey information about networks.

 Android 11

-For devices running Android 11 or lower, Android performs network selection based on a simple integer sent from the implementations of a network agent (NetworkAgent).
+For devices running Android 11 or lower, Android performs network selection based on an integer sent from a network agent (NetworkAgent).
 For each request, Android selects the network with the highest numeric score that can satisfy the request.
-This numeric score is composed of the integer sent by the network agent plus additional bonuses or penalties given based on a number of conditions such as whether the network is validated or whether the network is a VPN.
-Individual network agents synchronize with each other in order to make policy decisions.
+This numeric score is composed of the integer that the network agent sends plus additional bonuses or penalties.
+Android applies these bonuses or penalties based on conditions, for example, whether the network is validated or a VPN.
+Network agents synchronize with each other to make policy decisions.

 If two networks can serve a given request and have the same numeric score, the behavior is undefined.